-You can easily rent a car and drive, or you can use the local bus service.
-You can expect to be traveling for around 1 hour 30 minutes by bus, and several buses run in either direction every day.
-Once you arrive at the bus station in Varaždin, you simply need to walk around 5-10 minutes, and you’re right in the heart of the main sightseeing spots.
+You can easily rent a car and drive or use the local bus service.
+You can expect to travel for around 1 hour and 30 minutes by bus, and several buses run in either direction daily.
+Once you arrive at the bus station in Varaždin, you need to walk around 5-10 minutes, and you’re right in the heart of the main sightseeing spots.

-Varaždin is a very walkable city, so no issues with taxis or buses once you’re there.
+Varaždin is a very walkable city, so there are no issues with taxis or buses once you’re there.

 The high temperatures between June to August may make exploring a little difficult, but certainly not impossible!
 However, if you visit between April to June and September and October, you’ll find pleasant temperatures and fewer crowds.

 It’s entirely possible to visit during the winter months, but be aware that it could snow, probably rain, and it will be cold, so bring a jacket!
-Despite that, Christmas is a beautiful time to visit, and the fairy lights and music will create a really magical scene.
+Although Christmas is a beautiful time to visit, the fairy lights and music will create a magical scene.

-There is plenty to keep you occupied during a day in Varaždin.
+There is plenty to keep you occupied during the day in Varaždin.
 Expect to be pretty tired by the end of it!
 Here is our list of what to do in Varazdin.

 Purchase Handcrafted Goods At The Square Of Traditional Crafts

-This beautiful square is not only a fantastic people spotting area, but it’s also a great place to purchase handcrafted goods, such as clothes, shoes, and any other crafty item you can think of.
+This beautiful square is not only a fantastic people-spotting area but also a great place to purchase handcrafted goods, such as clothes, shoes, and any other crafty item you can think of.
 The square is located in front of the Ursuline Church.

 Check Out The Creepy Crawlies At Hercer Palace